braedenkloke/smart-manufacturing-system-devs-model/README.md

 On the command line,
 state logs are printed as yellow while event logs are printed as green.

+For how to supply your own order inputs, refer to the README file in the [in/orders](in/orders) directory.

 ## Remote
 Copy project files to the [DEVSim servers](https://devssim.carleton.ca/) and run simulation remotely.